skilldeliver/Stani-Bogat/README.md

 </div>

 Firstly the bot was hosted on [Heroku](https://www.heroku.com).
-Now the bot is hosted on [Google Cloud](https://cloud.google.com) with the Compute Engine and basic VM instance, runned with nohup.
+Currently the bot is hosted on [Google Cloud](https://cloud.google.com) with the Compute Engine and basic VM instance.

 ### 3. Community
 <div>